Septic tank regulations for both England and Wales have changed on January 1, 2020.

 Required regulatory standards for systems

-Your sewage treatment system is obligated to be of a required standard under this new septic tank regulations.
+Your sewage treatment system is in the obligation to be of a standard under these new septic tank regulations.

 For small sewage treatment plants, the standard is BS EN12566.
 This standard consists of seven main parts: